magneticio/vamp.io/content/documentation/installation/rancher.md

 ### Step 2: Run Vamp stack
 Next we need to create a Vamp stack.
-This can be done either from `catalog` or from stratch (adding all dependencies manually - Consul, Elasticsearch, Logstash).
+This can be done either from `catalog` or from scratch (adding all dependencies manually - Consul, Elasticsearch, Logstash).

 #### Run Vamp stack from catalog